Nihility-Shift/VoidCrew.DebugTools/DebugTools/ReleaseFiles/README_Template.md

 ### 🎮 Client Usage

 - F5 Menu > Settings > Debug Tools
-  - Configure settings and generate wiki readouts
+  - Configure settings, disable progress, and generate wiki readouts
 - Toggle spawning menu (Default F10) for a list of items to spawn.

 ### 👥 Multiplayer Functionality

+- ✅ Progression
+  - Progress must be disabled for spawning objects.
 - ✅ Host
   - The host must have this mod for spawning objects.
 - ✅ Session